ropensci/c3dr/README.md

 ## Overview

-An R wrapper to the [C++ EZC3D library](https://github.com/pyomeca/ezc3d) for working with motion capture data.
+An R package for working with motion capture data based on the C++ library [EZC3D](https://github.com/pyomeca/ezc3d).

 ## Background